We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 What can we expect from the in-person state competition?

-The competition day begins at 8:00 am with a continental breakfast and will conclude by 2:00 pm, with lunch served in the afternoon.
+The competition day typically begins at 8:00 am with a continental breakfast and will conclude around 2:00 pm, with lunch served in the afternoon.

 Note: This tentative outline may be subject to change.